-NOTE: For academic policies regarding grievances, dishonestly, student termination from the program and reinstatement please refer to your respective Student Handbook (BSW or MSW).
+This section provides information about practicum policies and guidelines.
+For academic policies regarding grievances, dishonestly, student termination from the program and reinstatement please refer to your respective Student Handbook (BSW or MSW).

 Disability Policy for Practicum Placements

 Students may request disability accommodations through the university.
 Disability accommodations are provided to the Faculty Liaison via the Practicum Seminar course.
 It is the decision of the student to share disability accommodations with the agency Practicum Instructor and/or Task Supervisor.
 The Faculty Liaison will not release information on behalf of the student unless documented consent is provided.
 The student may consult with the Faculty Liaison and University disability counselor on accommodations in the practicum placement setting.